|

 Many plant species, birds and other animals dependent upon the trees for survival were also lost,* at a time when their numbers were already in sharp decline.** With ash trees forming a significant proportion of the UK's woodland, an eerie silence is descending on many areas of countryside, with birdsongs and other wildlife becoming ever rarer.

-Growing up to seven feet (two metres) long and exceeding 2,000 pounds (900 kilograms), leatherbacks are the largest turtles on Earth.
-They can dive to depths of nearly 4,000 feet and make trans-Pacific migrations from Indonesia to the U.S. Pacific coast and back again.
+Growing up to 2.7 metres (8 ft 10 in) in length and weighing nearly 700 kilograms (1,550 lb), leatherbacks are the largest turtles on Earth.
+They can dive to depths of 1,200 metres (nearly 4,000 feet) and make trans-Pacific migrations from Indonesia to the U.S. Pacific coast and back again.
 These ancient reptiles are the only remaining members of a family of turtles with evolutionary roots going back 100 million years.

 After mating at sea, females come ashore during the breeding season to nest.
-At night, they excavate a hole in the sand, depositing around 80 eggs.
-This is filled with sand, making detection by predators difficult, before the mother turtle returns to the sea.
+At night, they excavate a hole in the sand, depositing about 100 eggs.
+This is filled with sand, to hide the clutch from predators, before the mother returns to the sea.

-Once common throughout the world, their population declined rapidly during the 20th century and into the 21st.
-At the Jamursba Medi Beach in Papua Barat, Indonesia – accounting for 75 percent of total sightings in the western Pacific – nest numbers plummeted from a peak of 14,455 in 1984 to a low of 1,532 in 2011.
+Once common throughout the world, leatherback populations declined rapidly during the 20th century and into the early 21st.
+At the Jamursba Medi Beach in Papua Barat, Indonesia – accounting for 75% of all sightings in the western Pacific – nest numbers fell from 14,500 in 1984 to less than 1,400 in 2017.*

-Several major problems faced leatherback turtles: nesting beach predators, such as pigs and dogs that were introduced to the islands, eating the turtle eggs; rising sand temperatures that killed the eggs or prevented the production of male hatchlings; the danger of being caught by fisheries during migrations; and harvesting of adults and eggs for food by islanders.* Plastic debris, mistaken for their favourite food (jellyfish) was another problem.
-Some individuals were found to have ingested almost 11 pounds (5 kilograms) of plastic into their stomachs.
+Several problems affected leatherback turtles: beach predators, such as pigs and dogs introduced to islands, which ate turtle eggs; rising temperatures on sands that killed eggs and skewed sex ratios by reducing the production of male hatchlings; the danger of being caught by fisheries during migrations; and harvesting of adults and eggs for food by islanders.
+In addition, plastic waste became a huge and growing threat during the 21st century, especially plastic bags mistaken for their favourite food (jellyfish).
+Researchers found some individuals with almost 5 kilograms (11 lbs) of ingested plastic in their stomachs.

 China's space station is deorbited